programingmehdidehghani/WeatherApp/README.md

 # weatherApp project
-## by this App you can see what's the weather in your country
+## by this App you can see what's the weather in your location
+### The following technologies are used in this project: